QwikDev/qwik/contributing/TRIAGE.md

 It's our job to make sure these enhancements are properly evaluated, prioritized, and brought to life.

-What helps the team to prioritize work is the number of 👍 votes by the community on the a specific issue.
+What helps the team to prioritize work is the number of 👍 votes by the community on a specific issue.

 ### A note about enhancements to the core: